 School Counselor or Guidance Counselor

-The School or Guidance counselor act as the guide of the students.
+The School or Guidance counselor acts as the guide of the students.
 They interact with the families of the students so that the family members remain supportive of the achievements of the students.
 The counselor interviews the students in order to help them choose the right career.
 Social problems and conflicts within schools are solved by the Guidance Counselor.
 From time to time group discussions are conducted by Guidance Counselor.
-The aim of these discussions/sessions is giving instructions to students about social matters like bullying, substance abuse, and safe sex.
+The aim of these discussions/sessions is to give instructions to students about social matters like bullying, substance abuse, and safe sex.

 Human Resources (HR) Specialist

 Interaction with a huge number of people on a daily basis is the work of an HR Specialist/Representative.
 He needs to analyze the work roles and decide whether a particular candidate is suitable for a particular job.
-He will interview the candidates and assess his suitability.
+He will interview the candidates and assess their suitability.
 While studying Sociology s/he has learned the technique of taking an interview.
-The HR staff members by using their problem-solving skill solve problems between staffs of an organization.
+The HR staff members by using their problem-solving skills solve problems between staff of an organization.
 They also develop alternative structures for employee benefits.

 Management Consultants give solutions to clients after analyzing business issues.
 Sociology teaches the students about every aspect of a business problem and possible solutions.
-By using problem-solving skills the Sociology professionals work out viable solutions for every business problem.
+By using problem-solving skills Sociology professionals work out viable solutions for every business problem.
 They present the solutions to clients either in writing or giving a speech in public.

 Survey Researcher (Pollster)